He tipu ka hua investment programme

 Assessment information

-The following assessment information and process applies to both stages of funding.
+The following assessment information and process applies to implementation plans.

 Conflicts of interest

-If you are submitting a proposal, check the list of Assessment Panel members below for any potential conflicts of interest.
-If you identify an actual, potential, or perceived direct or indirect conflict of interest, you must notify us before the application closing date by emailing EIVM@mbie.govt.nz with the details for further discussion.
+Applicants should check the list of Assessment Panel members below for any potential conflicts of interest.
+If you identify an actual, potential, or perceived direct or indirect conflict of interest, you must notify us by emailing EIVM@mbie.govt.nz with the details for further discussion.

 Conflicts of interest may occur on 2 different levels: